diypool/diy/docs/SetupACardanoStakePool.md

 ```

 Next, use your cold signing key and cold operational certificate issue counter along with the
-generated KES key to produce your new node certificate
+generated KES key to generate your new node certificate

 ```sh
 cardano-cli node issue-op-cert \